UBC-CIC/tapestry-wp/README.md

 ### Cloud Resources

-This version of Tapestry uses Amazon Neptune as its primary database.
+This version of Tapestry is enhanced by use of a graph database (Amazon Neptune).
 So, before beginnig to use this plugin, make sure you provision all cloud resources and configure the plugin to work with them.
 For instructions on how to do that and details about the cloud infrastructure used by this plugin, visit this [repository](https://github.com/UBC-CIC/Tapestry).

 ### Getting external links to work